coppeliaMLA/timeline_ai/README.md

 ## Installation

-Install using pip
+Install using pip either directly from github...

 ```
 pip install timeline_ai@git+https://github.com/coppeliaMLA/timeline_ai
 ```

+Or if you have cloned the repository simply run `pip install .` from the repository root.

-## Obtaining an Open AI Key
+## Obtaining an Openai API Key

+You will need an to run the package.
+Instructions for obtaining the key are [here](https://platform.openai.com/docs/quickstart?context=python).
+Note the service is not free!
+Once you have the key you will need to add it to your environment variables.
+See [this notebook](examples/examples.ipynb) for an example of how to do this in python.

 ## Usage